Best OBS Studio Settings for Live Streaming [2024 Update]

 Streamlabs OBS is a better option for beginners or broadcasters with little technical know-how since it has a graphical user interface (GUI).
 On the other hand, OBS Studio has a command-line interface (CLI) that requires users to use coded commands to execute functions.

-Although Streamlabs is easier to use and provides the option to upgrade for access to premium features, many broadcasters prefer OBS Studio since it is more extensible.
+Although Streamlabs is easier to use and provides the option to upgrade to access premium features, many broadcasters prefer OBS Studio since it is more extensible

 FAQ